L (Death Note)

-L Lawliet (エル・ローライト, Eru Rōraito), known mononymously as L, is a fictional character in the manga series Death Note, created by Tsugumi Ohba and Takeshi Obata.
+L Lawliet (エル・ローライト, Eru Rōraito), known mononymously as L, Hideki Ryuga, and Ryuzaki, is a fictional character in the manga series Death Note, created by Tsugumi Ohba and Takeshi Obata.
 He is an enigmatic, mysterious, and highly-esteemed international consulting detective whose true identity and background is kept a secret.
 He communicates with law enforcement agencies only through his equally inexplicable handler/assistant, Watari, who serves as his official liaison with the authorities.
 Though his past is shrouded in mystery, he has gained a reputation as arguably the world's greatest detective/criminal profiler.

 Throughout the series, he observes and spies on the activities of the series' protagonist, Light Yagami, a high school genius.
 L attempts to expose Light as the infamous serial killer "Kira", who is responsible for massacring high-profile criminals worldwide through apparently supernatural means.
 As the series progresses, the psychological mind-game between L and Light intensifies, and each becomes bent on uncovering the other's true identity through a series of intricate ploys and schemes.
 He serves as an ideological and visual foil to Light.